 Tiamulin hydrogen fumarate is a semisynthetic derivative of pleuromutilin.
 Tiamulin is active against gram-positive bacteria, mycoplasmas, and anaerobes, including Brachyspira hyodysenteriae.
-It is also clinically effective in the treatment of swine dysentery and mycoplasmal arthritis.
+It is also clinically effective in treatment of swine dysentery and mycoplasmal arthritis.
 Tiamulin is well absorbed when administered PO.
-The dosage is 8.8 mg/kg, sid for 3–5 days, in either food or water.
+The dosage is 8.8 mg/kg/day for 3–5 days, in either food or water.
 The parenteral dosage for mycoplasmal pneumonia in pigs is 15 mg/kg.
 In poultry, tiamulin interferes with monensin and salinomycin metabolism, and if the drugs are fed together, they become toxic.
-Generally, however, tiamulin has few side effects.
+Generally, however, tiamulin has few adverse effects.

 Last full review/revision November 2015 by Dawn Merton Boothe, DVM, PhD